Chocolate Spheres

 Chocolate Mousse (Ganache Montée)

-• Soak gelatin in cold water to soften and drain.
-In a narrow microwave safe container, microwave chocolate stirring up every 30 to 40 seconds – stop heating when chocolate is just melted.
-Add hot heavy cream and blend well.
-Mix in gelatin, and add cold heavy cream and milk.
-Blend well, sieve and chill overnight before whipping.
+- Soak the gelatin in cold water until softened, then drain.
+Place the chocolate in a narrow, microwave-safe container and microwave in 30–40 second intervals, stirring between each, until just melted.
+Add the hot heavy cream and blend until smooth.
+Mix in the softened gelatin, then add the cold heavy cream and milk.
+Blend well, strain, and chill overnight before whipping.

 Montage